JYang-AI/jyang-ai.github.io/_pages/join.md

 + ML/AI methods (trustworthy ML, reinforcement learning, LLMs, AI systems)
 + AI applications (AI for computing systems, AI for science)

-**About me**\
-[Dr. Jianyi Yang](https://jyang-ai.github.io) is an Assistant Professor in the Department of Computer Science at UH with a joint appointment in the Department of Electrical and Computer Engineering, starting Fall 2024.
-Prior to that, He was a visitor at Caltech and a postdoctoral research assistant at UC Riverside.
-He received his PhD degree from UC Riverside in 2023.
-His research has been published in top venues (NeurIPS, ICML, SIGMETRICS, AAAI, INFOCOM, IJCAI, etc.).

-**About University of Houston**\
-Established in 1927, the University of Houston (UH) is a Carnegie R1 institution with very high research activity.
-Ranked among the top doctoral research universities in the US, UH offers a vibrant academic environment and cutting-edge research opportunities.
-UH is ranked 69th in Engineering according to US News.
-Additionally, according to ARWU, UH is ranked 63-95 in the US and 201-300 worldwide.

 **How to apply**\
 If you have a passion for high-quality research works and are interested in working with me, please send me an email (jyang71@Central.UH.EDU or jianyiyang.ai@gmail.com) with the following materials